 Alphabet's lack of disclosure presents reputational risks when its lobbying contradicts company public positions or hides payments to SWGs.
-Alphabet has drawn attention for funding "dark money groups" to oppose antitrust regulation.8 On company positions, Alphabet believes in addressing climate change, yet the Business Roundtable lobbied against the Inflation Reduction Act,9 the Chamber reportedly has been a "central actor" in dissuading climate legislation over a two-decade period,10 and CEI is described as a "climate denialist think tank."11 And while Alphabet does not belong to the controversial American Legislative Exchange Council,12 it is represented by the Chamber13 and NetChoice,14 which each sit on its Private Enterprise Advisory Council.
+Alphabet has drawn attention for funding "dark money groups" to oppose antitrust regulation.
+On company positions, Alphabet believes in addressing climate change, yet the Business Roundtable lobbied against the Inflation Reduction Act, the Chamber reportedly has been a "central actor" in dissuading climate legislation over a two-decade period, and CEI is described as a "climate denialist think tank."
+And while Alphabet does not belong to the controversial American Legislative Exchange Council, to its represented by the Chamber and NetChoice, which each sit on its Private Enterprise Advisory Council.